-thrash [args] args One or more of the following flags: -k n The amount of memory to access in kilobytes, where n is the number of kilobytes. -m n The amount of memory to access in megabytes, where n is the number of megabytes. -р п The amount of memory to access in pages, where n is the number of pages. -n [count] The number of references to make before exiting.
-The default is 10,000.
+args One of the following flags:

-Sequential thrashing.
-The default is random.
+0 0 -k n The amount of memory to access in kilobytes, where n is the number of kilobytes.
+The minimum value for n is the size of one page, or the value will be changed appropriately. -m n The amount of memory to access in megabytes, where n is the number of megabytes. -р п The amount of memory to access in pages, where n is the number of pages.

--w time The amount of time, in seconds, thrash should sleep after thrashing but before exiting.
+- -n [count] The number of references to make before exiting.
+The default is 10,000. - -s Sequential thrashing.
+The default is random. - -w time An integer amount of time, in seconds, thrash should sleep after thrashing but before exiting.
+The default is 0 seconds.

-9.1.2 Effects of thrash
+Effects of thrash